getnetdemil/Coin-detector-and-Identifier/README.md

 If 152 < d < 160  then   5 Ft If 165 < d < 178 then  10 Ft If  190 < d < 200 then 20 Ft etc....

-17
 Hint 8

 It might also be beneficial to include color info in the look-up-table as well: E.g. (not some real values, just an example!)

 If 152 < d < 160  AND  red > 200 then   2 cent If 152 < d < 160  AND  red < 170 then   5 Ft etc...

-18
 Hint 9

 Use the diameter and color of the coin to get its value.
 Consider the line of pixels along the center of the window (both horizontally and vertically).
 Try to detect the huge jump in the pixel value; find the location of these points and calculate the distance between them.
 This is the diameter of the coin.
 Compare the diameters along the two axes; they should be very close to each other in value.
 Check the color of the coin within this interval too!

 19![](Aspose.Words.e1974aeb-1851-4b90-8c14-fff76b1aa017.007.png)

-Grading

-The final score of this assignment is the sum of the following points:

-The script filename is correct, it’s a script, the image is loaded, no errors 2 points Figure 1 exists, similar to the sample in this document, mask is good 2 points Convolution kernel exists, size and kernel values are OK 1 point Figure 2 exists, similar to the sample in this document, result is good 2 points Object cropping is done in a loop with a window, at least 70% found 3 points Coin or not-coin detection working correctly (>70% classified correctly) 2 points Figure 3 exists, similar to the sample in this document 2 points Look up table (or an if-else structure) of coin values exists and looks good 2 points Figure 4 exists, similar to the sample in this document 1 point Console output exists, the sum is OK according to Fig. 4 1 point Code quality (readability, understandability, good comments and structure) 2 points

-**TOTAL:**      **20 points** 20

-Contact

-If you have any further questions regarding this assignment, contact

-**Márton Bese NASZLADY**

-via **Teams** (in private chat) or write an email to naszlady@itk.ppke.hu

-21

-**THE END**
-22